This article will discuss planning considerations for, and show you how to build an outdoor shower.

 □ Drainage: dry well, leach pit, septic or municipal?

-□ Privacy and access: wall slats, solid walls, height of walls?
+□ Privacy and access: wall slats, solid walls, the height of walls?

 □ Amenities: bench, towel racks, soap holder